 Through accessible legal services and community-based supports, Co50 Clinics will enable older adults and other nonparents to adapt to and sustain caregiving for non-biological children.
 Every month, caregivers can come together to learn about issues specifically affecting kinship families and find resources within their community.

-The Children’s Law Center is grateful to the NextFifty Initiative for supporting the development and launch of the Co50 Clinics in Pueblo County.
+The Children’s Law Center is grateful to the NextFifty Initiative for supporting the development and launch of the Co50 Clinics in Pueblo County and Huerfano County.

 The involvement of these Key Partners is critical to designing community-driven services to meet the needs of kinship families in Pueblo County.

 More partners are actively being sought in Pueblo and Huerfano!

 If you are a professional or advocate who works with nonparent caregivers, please submit this form to tell us about the needs of multigenerational families in your community!

 Questions?
 Email us at Co50@childlawcenter.org or complete the form below.
 We’d love to hear from you and learn about your work!